 Trips to museums, other educational institutions, and outdoor spaces are integral to our work.
 Each spring students participate in a school-wide science fair, designing and conducting independent investigations to address a scientific question.
 A highlight each year is a three-day trip to study in the classrooms and laboratories at Rensselaer Polytechnic Institute.

-Much of our science curriculum was developed at Harlem Academy by Allison Duarte.
 Some units use Full Option Science System (FOSS) and Delta Science inquiry-based modules as a foundation.